Hexham : Abbey Town

-Despite the important status of Hexham as the largest town and capital of Tynedale and its role as the main centre for touring Hadrian’s Wall, Hexham surprisingly does not seem to have Roman origins.
+Despite the important status of Hexham as the largest town and capital of Tynedale and its role as a centre for touring Hadrian’s Wall, Hexham surprisingly does not seem to have Roman origins.

-Educated on the holy Northumbrian Island of Lindisfarne, St Wilfrid (634 – 709 A.D) had travelled to Rome and was impressed by the lifestyle and magnificence of European churches.
+As we have said, the recorded story of Hexham begins with St Wilfrid who established the first monastery here.
+Educated on the holy Northumbrian Island of Lindisfarne, St Wilfrid (AD 634 – 709) had travelled to Rome and was impressed by the lifestyle and magnificence of European churches.
 He decided that something of a similar nature needed to be built in Northumbria.

 The results were the great churches at Hexham and Ripon.
 Hexham Abbey was one of the first buildings in Anglo-Saxon Britain to make full use of stone.
 Wilfrid’s abbey at Hexham was regarded as one of the finest in the country and its beauty was particularly enhanced by the use of Roman stones taken from the ruins of Hadrian’s Wall and the nearby Roman fort at Corbridge.

 Wilfrid was a flamboyant, highly educated and persuasive man but his talents brought him into inevitable conflict with the King of Northumbria, who threw him into prison for nine months.
 On release, Wilfrid was banished from Northumbria and fled to Sussex, where he played a very important part in converting the South Saxons to Christianity.

 By the time of the Norman Conquest Hexham and its abbey were part of the see of Durham Cathedral but in the reign of Henry I it regained a degree of independence, when the town and its surrounding district known as ‘Hexhamshire’, were confiscated from the Prince Bishops of Durham and given to the Archbishops of York, to whom it belonged until 1837.

 Hey for the buff and the blue,

 Hey for the bonny lass true,